sh3ryl/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-deletes a directory that is in another directory.
 10-changes the working directory to the previous one.
 11-lists all files (even ones that are hidden) in the current directory and the parent of the working directory (in this order), in long format.
-12-prints the type of the file
+12-prints the type of the file.
+13-creates a symbolic link in the current working directory.